 Science Gallery Founding Director, Michael John Gorman

 Founder of visual effects software company, The Foundry, Simon Robinson

 Commenting on the initiative and the invaluable contribution these artists and experts will make in their new roles, Provost, Dr John Hegarty, said:

 “The Creative Arts, Technologies and Culture initiative at the heart of Dublin City, with Trinity as its catalyst, is about promoting dynamic new connections, ideas, and graduates equipped to re-imagine and re-design the future.
 Alongside our existing distinguished adjuncts and our new artists in residence, the appointment of this sizeable new cohort of creative practitioners and scholars from the arts and creative industry sectors is a significant step forward as it creates a formal space in the curriculum that is about valuing and developing the practitioner.”

-"These adjunct appointments will bring the world of academia and creative practice closer together while at the same time reinforcing the great traditional values of the university.
-There is enormous potential benefit for Dublin city and Ireland in forging the new connections promoted under our creative initiative.
-This is but a first step."
+“These adjunct appointments will bring the world of academia and creative practice closer together while at the same time reinforcing the great traditional values of the university.
+There is an enormous potential benefit for Dublin city and Ireland in forging the new connections promoted under our creative initiative.
+This is but a first step.”

 Trinity’s adjunct appointments are in title only and are reserved for distinguished people outside the university who can bring their expertise to bear on its activities and in turn have access to a community of scholars and ideas.

 The Oscar Wilde Centre for Irish Writing (School of English) at Trinity is renowned for its graduate creative writing programme.
 In collaboration with the School of Drama, Film and Music and the School of Languages, Literature and Cultural Studies, the remit of the Centre is being expanded to incorporate dramatic writing, publishing and literary translation.
 Contributing to this development will be new adjunct professors: